All Episodes

 I want to address it.

-Uh I've heard this lament that uh social conservatives they just they believe in big governments much as liberals do, then boy, you know it.
+I've heard this lament that social conservatives, they believe in big governments as much as liberals do.

-They want to government stop abortions.
+They want the government to stop abortions.

 That's why I hate to see what's going on here in the curtain.

-But number two, founding documents, declaration.
+But number two, founding documents.

 When a political party is doing its best to see to it that every abortion possible happens, there's only one agency empowered by our founding documents to stand up for life.